GeopJr/DNOME/README.md

 There are 3 options for obtaining the theme:

 1. [DNOME-latest.css](./DNOME-latest.css), which imports the latest compiled version.
-2. [dist/DNOME.css](./dist/DNOME.css), which is the latest compiled version.
+2. [dist/DNOME.css](https://github.com/GeopJr/DNOME/blob/dist/DNOME.css), which is the latest compiled version.
 3. [Compile it yourself](#Compiling).

-> Some client mods require certain changes.
-The theme is in its simpliest form.
+> Some client mods require special metadata.
+The theme is in its simplest form.
+>
 > However, if you feel something needs extra instructions, open an issue and I'll list it below.
+>
 > Keep in mind that many plugins and elements from them might not be styled.

 ### For BetterDiscord